Joedb/microclustering/README.md

 The prediction step generates `n_pred` partitions of size `n_train + n_test` from the predictive distribution and plots the 95% credible intervals for frequencies of clusters of given size.

 <img src="https://github.com/Joedb/microclustering/blob/master/freqs_prediction.png" height="500" />

+The unknown_partition folder contains the code to run smc on count data and unknown partition.